QubesOS/qubes-doc/security/firewall.md

 ` iptables -L -v -n `

+> Note: On Qubes R4, you can also check the nft counters

+`nft list table ip qubes-firewall`

-Try to connect to the service from an external device
+Send a test packet by trying to connect to the service from an external device

 ` telnet 192.168.x.x 443 `

-Once you have confirmed that the counters increase, store these command in '/rw/config/rc.local'
+Once you have confirmed that the counters increase, store these command in `/rw/config/rc.local` so they get set on sys-net start-up

 ` sudo nano /rw/config/rc.local `